mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.8/index.md

 - Fixed an issue where image pull in UCR was not working for nvcr.io (missing 'service'/'scope' parameters).
 (D2IQ-63303, COPS-5804)

-- Fixed situation where application on MoM always waiting because the master does not allocate valid offers to framework.
+- Fixed an issue where after a DC/OS upgrade, the executor resources used by tasks on the agent were being incorrectly counted against quota.
 (D2IQ-62519, COPS-5725)

 - DC/OS Admin Router now allows large packages of files, up to 32GB, to be uploaded to the Package Registry.
 (D2IQ-61233, COPS-5615)